Mired in stalemate, Israel holds another election on Netanyahu's future

 Coronavirus scare in Israeli mall becomes election footballID:nL8N2AU0IE

-(Additional reporting by Dan Williams and Ari Rabinovitch Editing by David Goodman )
+(Additional reporting by Dan Williams and Ari Rabinovitch Editing by David Goodman, Robert Birsel)

 ((jeffrey.heller@thomsonreuters.com; +97226322202;))